csawye01/seq_align_image/README.md

 # seq_align_image

-A simple function to take two aligned sequences and create an image represenation of their pairwise alignment.
+A simple function to take two aligned sequences and create an image representation of their pairwise alignment.